natedaag/ng-hello-world/README.md

 # ng-hello-world
-Per the instructions for "hello world"
+Started out with the instructions for "hello world."

+Then, it got a bit more complicated.

+Still, at the end, it prints out "hello world."